-All clients whose treatment is paid for by COUNTY using funding from the State Department of Health Care Services Substance Use Drug Programs must have received a Health & Human Services Agency (HHSA) authorization through Placement Orientation Services (POS).
-No payments will be made for client services provided prior to the authorization date.
-CONTRACTOR shall enter all relevant information into AVATAR at client admission, but it must be done not later than 5 days after admission date.
-CalOMS (California Outcomes Measurement System) client data must be entered within 48 business hours of admittance to and discharge from the treatment program.
-CONTRACTOR must correct CalOMS data within 2 working days after notification from POS of any and all errors.
-On-line DATAR (Drug and Alcohol Treatment Access Report) entries shall be made no later than the 10th day of each month.
-If CONTRACTOR fails to file any claim or other requested report, enter client information into AVATAR in a timely fashion, and/or comply with any other part of this Agreement, COUNTY may withhold future payments until appropriate reports have been filed.
+CONTRACTOR shall enter all relevant information into AVATAR at client admission, but it must be done no later than five days after admission date.
+California Outcomes Measurement System (CalOMS) client data must be entered within 48 business hours of admittance to and discharge from the treatment program.
+CONTRACTOR must correct CalOMS data within 2 working days after notification from COUNTY of any and all errors.
+On-Line Drug and Alcohol Treatment Access Report (DATAR) entries shall be made no later than the tenth (10th) day of each month.
+If CONTRACTOR fails to file any claim or other requested report, enter client information into AVATAR, CalOMS, and/or DATAR in a timely fashion, and/or comply with any other part of this agreement, COUNTY may withhold future payments until appropriate reports have been filed.

-The maximum reimbursement for FY 2018/2019 is SEVEN HUNDRED FOURTY-NINE THOUSAND NINE HUNDRED NINTY-SEVEN DOLLARS (\$ 749,997), excluding the Drug Medi-Cal portion.
+The maximum reimbursement for Fiscal Year 2018-2019 shall be SIX HUNDRED FORTY TWO THOUSAND THREE HUNDRED FIFTY DOLLARS (\$642,350), excluding the Drug Medi-Cal portion.
 Drug Medi-Cal is an entitlement program and cannot be capped or limited.